-While researching the prevalence of side jobs and income earned outside of a primary occupation, we’ve found somewhere around 31% of all American adults have some side hustle.
-In our last post we delved into the time Americans spend on side activities.
-In this post we’ll paint a clearer picture of how serious these side jobs are – let’s examine how much Americans earn doing side work.
+In one post we looked at the time Americans spend on side activities.
+In this post we’ll try paint a clearer picture of how serious side jobs are.
+Let’s examine how much Americans earn doing side work.

 How Much Do Americans Earn From Side Jobs?

-What could cause that?
-Temporary training or education, internships, unemployment, and other various reasons for not taking home a paycheck from a main occupation.
+- Other various reasons for not taking home a paycheck from a main occupation

 Or, you know, trolly responses to the survey.

-Another slice we’ve been taking of this side job data is cumulative buckets of various measures.
-Here we tallied the cumulative number of people who earned some overall percentage or less from side jobs.
+Here we tallied the cumulative number and percentage of people who earned some overall percentage from side jobs.

 |Percentage of Overall Income||Percentage of Side Workers||Cumulative Percentage|